LordAizen1/LordAizen1/README.md

 - 🏫 BTech CSE student at IIIT Delhi '26
 - 💻 Passionate about Software Development and Data Science
 - 🌱 Currently exploring Data Analysis and Machine Learning
-- 🐈 Cats are priceless
+- 🐈 Cats are life

 ---